andrewdotn/crk-db/docs/CW.md

 ## `\dl` **dialect** [multiple]

 Lists the dialects that the entry belongs to.
+Each dialect should get its own `\dl` field; they should not be combined into a single field.

 Abbreviation | Dialect              | Glottocode | ISO 639-3
 -------------|----------------------|------------|----------